 To live a more environmentally friendly, often you don’t have to buy all the new eco-friendly products.
 It’s great to have all of those available for when you need to buy new things or replace old ones – but let’s be honest making changes cost money.
-You can avoid this by making simple and frugal swaps, that don’t cost the Earth for you.
+You can avoid this by making simple and frugal eco-friendly swaps, that don’t cost the Earth for you.
 This way, you can not only spread out the cost but even save some money – short term too, not only on the longer run.

 Each new eco-friendly thing you buy should be treated as an investment.
-They probably cost more, but they also designed to last longer, that’s the whole idea.
-And often they can get good offers if you do your research with a lot of. retailers.
+They probably cost more, but they are also designed to last longer, that’s the whole idea.
+And often they can get good offers if you do your research with a lot of retailers.
 Sign up for offers here.
 If it doesn’t serve you longer than a regular product – it cannot be really labelled as eco-friendly.
 There might be some exceptions, but generally this is true.

 Washcloth Soap Holder

 I found this How To Make A Wash Cloth Soap Holder post very useful, could be made of any scrap material.
 You will need a sewing machine of course or you can buy them – they are very cheap – and this way you can save the soap from getting mushy and they will also last longer.
 You can cut all the plastic waste out too, plus soaps are normally better for both your skin and the environment too.

 That’s right, you can make these too, avoiding the supermarket ones that are normally made out of 100% plastic.
 This crochet shower puff was a much greener version than the mesh pouf you see in the shops as it can be popped in the washer and used over and over again.